manux32/7dtdSdxMods/Manux_BasicFishing/README.md

 #### Steps
 - Put the Fish Bait Basket on the ground close to where you want to fish.
 - Using the Fishing Pliers, upgrade(right-click) the Fish Bait Basket to add Fish Bait in it.
 Fish Bait will appear on top of the basket.
 - Using the Fishing Rod, aim at the Fish Bait that's on top of the basket, and right-click to put Fish Bait on the Fishing Rod.
-You will see the Fishing Rod icon change to indicate it is baited.
 Be fast, otherwise the bait will escape from the basket.
+You will see a worm appear on the Fishing Rod, and its icon change to indicate it is baited.
 - Using the Fishing Rod, right-click a body of water to start fishing.
-- When you have caught something, the fishing Rod icon will change to indicate it, and its mesh will become a bag.
+- When you have caught something, a fish will appear on the hook and the fishing Rod icon will change to indicate it.
 - Right-click on the ground with your Fishing Rod to put a Livewell there.
 Than loot it!

 ### Fishing Trap